 “The music she creates on Breaking and Entering is lush, combining the twinkling sound of the vintage toy organ with the echoing reverb of electronics.
 Her voice is another mechanism within the fold, pulsating as harmonies grow and change.
 The result is mesmerizing, music that envelops you with its vibrancy.”

-Vanessa Ague, The Road to Sound
+Vanessa Ague, The Road to Sound, June 2020 — read full article

 “virtuoso solos…from percussionist David Cossin, who brought hallucinatory beauty to another premiere, Molly Joyce’s Purity.”